How to Cancel a Life Insurance Policy

 Canceling term life insurance is straightforward: stop paying premiums and notify your insurer by letter, phone or online form.
 Canceling permanent policies like whole life insurance is more complex due to the cash value component.
 You may face surrender fees or other financial consequences.

-Consider your reasons for canceling and consult a financial advisor if needed to make an informed decision.
+Consider your reasons for canceling and consult a financial advisor, if needed, to make the best decision.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.